sklimchuk/drupal8-boilerplate/readme.md

 deployment guidelines, etc...

 Drupal boilerplate tries to simplify starting a new site by having the most common directory structures and files already included and set up.
+It contains initial structure and useful features for development Drupal project:
+* config and install script to setup tools for static code analys locally on developers machines (per project),
+* pre-commit hook to analys files affected in the commits (only custom code is taken in account),
+* settings per environment,
+* useful utils for writing casperjs autotests.

 ## Getting started
 You can start by [downloading](https://code.adyax.com/common/drupal8-boilerplate/repository/archive.zip?ref=master)